Zika around the world: Where do we stand?

 Why it's serious

-Scientists have learned a lot about Zika in the last year.
-For one, the virus appears to have mutated as it has spread across the world.
+Scientists have learned a lot about Zika in the past year.
+For one, the virus appears to have mutated as it has spread around the world.

 When it first emerged, inconspicuously, from Uganda's Zika forest in 1947, the effects of infection were mild, nothing worse than a mild cold or flu.
-While that's still true for many today, for others, the consequences of Zika are devastating.
-Babies are being born with life-altering brain damage to women infected with Zika during their pregnancies; immune-compromised adults are dying of complications, and a Zika-triggered auto-immune disorder called Guillain-Barré attacks the nervous system, causing temporary paralysis, and even death.
+Though that's still true for many today, for others, the consequences of Zika are devastating.
+Babies are being born with life-altering brain damage to women infected with Zika during their pregnancies, immune-compromised adults are dying of complications, and a Zika-triggered auto-immune disorder called Guillain-Barré attacks the nervous system, causing temporary paralysis and even death.

-Several countries in Central and South America are asking the women in their countries to delay pregnancy if they possibly can and the Centers for Disease Control in the United States has told American women to stay away from areas where Zika is active.
+Several countries in Central and South America are asking female residents to delay pregnancy if they can, and the Centers for Disease Control in the United States has told American women to stay away from areas where Zika is active.
 CDC sexual guidance is strict as well: no intercourse during the entire pregnancy unless the couple can carefully and correctly practice safe sex.
 Similar recommendations apply to couples who are trying to conceive.

-"If you're pregnant, you're in a very delicate situation," says medical epidemiologist Dr. John Brooks, head of the CDC's National Center for HIV/AIDS and STD Prevention.
+"If you're pregnant, you're in a very delicate situation," said medical epidemiologist Dr. John Brooks, a senior medical adviser at the CDC's National Center for HIV/AIDS and STD Prevention.
 "You want to do everything you can to protect that baby.
 So our recommendation is to defer unprotected sexual contact for the entire pregnancy to protect against an outcome that could last a lifetime."

 Vaccine on the way?

 No vaccine currently exists.
-Even though several private and governmental agencies have various versions in the works, the likelihood of having a vaccine ready for public consumption is a year or two away -- possibly even more.
+Even though several private and governmental agencies have versions in the works, the likelihood of having a vaccine ready for public consumption is a year or two away -- possibly even more.

-"How soon, you know, depends on a couple of factors," said National Institute of Allergy and Infectious Diseases Director Dr. Anthony Fauci during a briefing about his organization's current vaccine, now starting phase one trials.
+"How soon, you know, depends on a couple of factors," National Institute of Allergy and Infectious Diseases Director Dr. Anthony Fauci said at a briefing about his organization's current vaccine, now starting phase one trials.
 "How effective is it?
 If it's a home run, we'll know pretty quickly.
-For longer term issues, such as subtle safety issues that are really rare, we will need a larger trial."
+For longer-term issues, such as subtle safety issues that are really rare, we will need a larger trial."

 How long those trials may take, says Fauci, is determined by the number of Zika infections in a community when the vaccine is ready.

-"If it's explosive in an area, then you can get an answer within one and a half years," Fauci adds, "but if the cases slow down it might take us additional three to four years to determine if it works."
+"If it's explosive in an area, then you can get an answer within 1½ years," Fauci adds, "but if the cases slow down, it might take us additional three to four years to determine if it works."

 With a vaccine only a promise on the horizon, researchers are also looking at ways to treat the virus while it's circulating in the blood.

-A number of groups are screening thousands of existing drugs, already approved for human use by the Food and Drug Administration, to see if any might be effective against the Zika virus.
+A number of groups are screening thousands of drugs that were already approved for human use by the Food and Drug Administration to see whether any might be effective against the Zika virus.

-Researchers at Florida State University, for example, just announced that a drug approved to treat tapeworms also appears to block the Zika virus from replicating in petri dishes in the lab.
-It's especially exciting, says study author Hengli Tang, because the drug is FDA-approved as a pregnancy category B drug, which means that animal reproduction studies have yet to find a risk to a developing fetus.
+Researchers at Florida State University, for example, just announced that a drug approved to treat tapeworms also appears to block the Zika virus from replicating in Petri dishes in the lab.
+It's especially exciting, says study author Hengli Tang, because the drug is FDA-approved as a pregnancy category B drug, which means animal reproduction studies have yet to find a risk to a developing fetus.

-"Because [it] is blocking the multiplication of the viral genetic material, the compound is equally effective even when added several hours after the cells are exposed to the virus," Tang adds.
+"Because [it] is blocking the multiplication of the viral genetic material, the compound is equally effective even when added several hours after the cells are exposed to the virus," Tang added.

 Fighting mosquitoes where they live